neskweek/LightSaberOS/README.md

 Thanks to __Protonerd__ from Arduino Forum for initiating this project.
 Thanks to __Jakesoft__ from Arduino Forum for is initial ideau of using Arduino device to build a lightsaber.
+Thanks to [__Joe Barlow__](https://www.freesound.org/people/joe93barlow/) for his excellent opensource soundfont that I did remix for our needs.